-5. Generation of Biographical Timelines
+6. Generation of Biographical Timelines

-In this section, we show how EventKG can be applied as a temporal knowledge graph for the task of generating biographical timelines.
+In this section, we show how EventKG can be applied as a temporal knowledge graph for the task of biographical timelines generation.

-First, we present our approach based on distant supervision in Section 5.1 and the features used in the relevance model introduced in Section 5.2.
-Subsequently, we describe the benchmarks involved in our process to generate biographical timelines in Section 5.3 and how the model is used to generate them (Section 5.4).
-Finally, we illustrate these steps on our running example of Barack Obama's timeline in Section 5.5.
+First, we present our approach based on distant supervision in Section 6.1.
+The features used in the relevance model are introduced in Section 6.2.
+Subsequently, we describe the benchmarks involved in our process to generate biographical timelines in Section 6.3 and discuss how the model is used to generate them in Section 6.4.
+Finally, we illustrate these steps on our running example of Barack Obama's timeline in Section 6.5.

-5.1.
+6.1.
 Approach

-Given a timeline entity e, the number of candidate timeline entries (i.e. temporal relations involving e) is potentially very large, especially for popular entities and a large-scale temporal knowledge graph.
+Given a timeline entity e for which we need to generate a biographical timeline, the number of candidate timeline entries (i.e. temporal relations involving e) is potentially very high, especially for popular entities and a large-scale temporal knowledge graph.
 In fact, for our set of popular persons described later in Section 7.1, EventKG contains 272.75 temporal relations per person entity on average.
 In order to determine the relevance of a temporal relation to the timeline entity we propose a classification approach using distant supervision.
-The key idea of our approach is to learn the relevance model for temporal relations using the occurrences of these relations extracted from biographical sources.
+The key idea of our approach is to learn a relevance model for temporal relations using occurrences of these relations extracted from biographical sources.
 Examples of such biographical sources include collections of biographical or encyclopedic articles.
-We adopt a distant supervision approach, i.e. we assume that the particular temporal relation r is relevant for the entity's biography if it occurs in a known biographical source.
+We adopt a distant supervision approach, where we assume that a particular temporal relation r is relevant for the entity's biography if this relation occurs in a known biographical source.
 An overview of the training phase and the timeline generation is depicted in Figure 5, which illustrates the role of the TKG, the biographical and reference sources and the benchmark.
-Initially, we use the temporal knowledge graph and a biographical source to create a benchmark.
-This benchmark provides relevance judgments for candidate timeline entries.
+Initially, we use the temporal knowledge graph and a biographical source to create a benchmark that provides relevance judgements for candidate timeline entries.
 We train the prediction model with features extracted for each candidate timeline entry.
-This includes type and interlinking information included in the named graphs corresponding to the reference sources of EventKG.
-If the user queries for a timeline entity e, we collect its candidate timeline entries $R_e$ from the TKG and identify the relevant ones using the trained model.
+This includes entity type and interlinking information included in the named graphs corresponding to the reference sources of EventKG.
+To generate a timeline for a timeline entity e, we collect its candidate timeline entries R_e from TKG and identify the relevant entries using the trained model.